Single Origin Chocolate

 Ethics & Standards

 MayHawk operates with integrity and a strong commitment to ethical practices.
 We believe that the way we conduct ourselves is just as important to our success as the chocolate we create.
 The policies outlined below guide every decision we make, shaping the way we do business.
-Making exceptional chocolate matters – but how we make it matters even more.
+Making chocolate matters — but how we make it matters even more.

 We lead with our values, keeping people’s welfare at the centre of our decisions and respecting the human rights of every person our manufacturing and supply chain touches — from the people who make our chocolate to the communities where our suppliers operate.

-We review supplier records and data as an essential part of our assessment and audit process.
+We review supplier records as an essential part of our assessment and audit process.
 But we are a very small company in a vast industry, and our influence and voice can only reach so far in a space dominated by multinational corporations.

 The supply chain